South Carolina Supreme Court

-The South Carolina Supreme Court is the highest court in the U.S. state of South Carolina.
-The court is composed of a Chief Justice and four Associate Justices.
+The Supreme Court of South Carolina is the highest court in the U.S. state of South Carolina.
+The court is composed of a chief justice and four associate justices.

 Judicial selection

 South Carolina is one of two states where the state legislature elects state court judges, including the justices on the state supreme court.
 A ten-person committee (composed mostly of state legislators) called the Judicial Merit Selection Commission (JMSC) winnows down the number of candidates to fill a judicial vacancy to three based on candidate qualifications.
 The General Assembly must then choose from one of these three candidates to fill a judicial vacancy.
 However, candidates who gauge a lack of support amongst the General Assembly often drop out of the race, leaving the Assembly only one candidate to vote for.

 The JMSC is composed of five members appointed by the House Speaker of the South Carolina House of Representatives, three members appointed by the Senate Judiciary Committee chairman, and two members appointed by the South Carolina Senate president.
 South Carolina statutory law requires that six of the ten JMSC members be state legislators.

 Justices on the supreme court serve ten-year terms and there is no prohibition against justices serving multiple terms on the court.
 However, there is a mandatory retirement age of 72 for state trial judges and state appellate judges.

 The judicial selection process has been criticized by commentators for its opacity.
 Following the supreme court's opinion striking down the state's fetal heartbeat bill in 2022 based on its violation of the state constitution's right to privacy, state legislators began to deliberate on reforms to the judicial selection process and Governor Henry McMaster called for reform in his 2023 State of the State address.